-In Matthew's Gospel this is the first of three times that Jesus talks about what is called his Passion - which refers to all he will endure from being betrayed by one of his disciples and handed over to the authorities, who will condemn him to death and hand him over to the Romans, who would publicly execute him on a cross which was a horrible way to die.
+In Matthew's Gospel this is the first of three times that Jesus talks about what is called his Passion - which refers to all he will endure from being betrayed by one of his disciples to the authorities, who will condemn him to death and hand him over to the Romans, who would publicly execute him on a cross which was a horrible way to die.
 But when it was all over, on the third day he would be raised.
 All three of these passion predictions are misunderstood by the disciples.
 Their lack of comprehension gives Jesus the opportunity to teach them and us about what it means to follow him.
-It can be easy to miss in this first prediction of the passion that Jesus doesn't mention the cross when he speaks of what will happen to him.
-He only says he will be handed over and be killed.

 Upon hearing Jesus talk openly about what was going to happen to him in Jerusalem, Peter took him aside and began to rebuke him, saying, "God forbid it, Lord!
 This must never happen to you."
 The language here is like that of a parent talking to a child who has misbehaved or of a superior correcting an inferior.
-Jesus looked at the other disciples and was concerned about their reaction to Peter's words, so he rebukes Peter in the strongest possible terms, "Get behind me, Satan!
+Jesus looked at the other disciples and was concerned about their reaction to Peter's words, so he rebukes Peter in the strongest possible way, "Get behind me, Satan!
 You are a stumbling block to me; for you are setting your mind not on divine things but on human things."
-Jesus says this because it's a temptation of the Adversary to take a path that doesn't include self-denial, and suffering.
-Jesus says Peter's rejection of the path God has laid out is based on thinking about life from a human point of view rather than from God's perspective.
+Jesus replies forcefully because it's a temptation of the Adversary to take a path that doesn't include self-denial, and suffering.
+Jesus says Peter's rejection of the path of God is based on thinking about life from a human point of view rather than from God's perspective.
+In this conversation as he has throughout his teaching ministry, Jesus emphasizes the importance of thinking about, focusing on and prioritizing divine things, the things of God, the kingdom of heaven, over more material matters or the values and priorities of the culture.
+It's important to set your mind on God and divine things and not to let your mind be shaped more by other approaches to life.

 Jesus embodies and teaches a message of self-denial, service, and suffering.

-This is revealed in Matthew 16:24-26, "24 Then Jesus told his disciples, "If any want to become my followers, let them deny themselves and take up their cross and follow me.
+This is revealed in Matthew 16:24-28, "24 Then Jesus told his disciples, "If any want to become my followers, let them deny themselves and take up their cross and follow me.
 25 For those who want to save their life will lose it, and those who lose their life for my sake will find it.
 26 For what will it profit them if they gain the whole world but forfeit their life?
-Or what will they give in return for their life?"
+Or what will they give in return for their life?
+For the Son of Man is to come with his angels in the glory of his Father, and then he will repay everyone for what has been done.
+Truly I tell you, there are some standing here who will not taste death before they see the Son of Man coming in his kingdom."